 And you, reader, probably you’ve never eaten real Mexican food in your entire life.

 We collected a few myths and legends about Mexican food.
 And this list is probably not enough since this cuisine has been reinterpreted a lot all over the world.

 HARD SHELL TACO 🌮

-Thinking about Mexican food, the first thing that comes to your mind is taco.
+Thinking about Mexican food, the first thing that comes to your mind is the taco.
 That crunchy corn shell, filled with sour cream, cheddar cheese, lettuce, guacamole and a sprinkle of fresh onion.
 Well…totally WRONG.
-In Mexico is almost impossible to find a self respecting taco stand that would allow all these ingredients together.
+In Mexico is almost impossible to find a self-respecting taco stand that would allow all these ingredients together.
 Even more importantly the corn tortilla is soft.
 And often double layered.